Puerto Rico Hurricane Relief Fund

 All donations to this fund will exclusively support the victims of the catastrophic Hurricane María and Irma in Puerto Rico and provide relief and aid to the communities affected by this disaster.

 Co-Founders, Puerto Ricans In Action

 Puerto Ricans in Action - Los Angeles was formed in 2016, and is a group working to unify the Puerto Rican community in the region.

 As of 10/6/17, Puerto Ricans in Action has obtained a fiscal sponsor, Cooking With Gabby, which is a nonprofit whose mission is to eliminate hunger and unhealthy lifestyles that result in obesity and associated diseases; by giving kids, their families and communities the tools to make healthy choices.

-Our fiscal sponsorship will allow us to continue to fundraise as we work toward getting our own nonprofit status and ensure long-term support can be provided to Puerto Rico.
+Our fiscal sponsorship will allow us to continue to fundraise as we work toward becoming a nonprofit and ensure long-term support can be provided to Puerto Rico.

 Over 115 days of humanitarian relief and the beginnings of recovery are here.